peterzieba/5Vpld/README.md

 5vcomp is a simple wrapper around the CUPL compiler.
 This is probably the most solid approach assuming you are OK with using CUPL as a language.
 You should start with the WinCUPL approach as a prerequisite since it installs the CUPL compiler and has examples/help files.
-The workflows here simply make this easier/convenient by catching a lot of common issues and providing reasonable defaults to the compiler:
+The workflows here simply make it easier/convenient to get started with CUPL by catching a lot of common issues and providing reasonable defaults to the compiler.
+It intentionally tries to be as simple as possible so that it may be easily understood, modified, and stand the tests of time across operating system versions.
+It also tries to catch any errors that might arise so that they are obvious and actionable.
+Using 5vcomp with example .PLD files (from here or those included with WinCUPL) and modifying them to suit is probably the easiest way of getting started with CUPL that avoids a lot of the quirks of WinCUPL itself.:

 * ![Linux Workflow (point 5vcomp at your .PLD file from a command line)](linux-workflow/)
 * ![Windows Workflow (right-click on a .PLD to compile with 5vcomp.bat)](windows-workflow/)